osmosis-labs/osmosis/x/ibc-hooks/README.md

 #### Callback information in memo

-The for the callback to be processed, the transfer packet's memo should look like this:
+For the callback to be processed, the transfer packet's memo should contain the following in its JSON:

 `{"ibc_callback": "osmo1contractAddr"}`